nathanmarz/specter-wiki/List-of-Navigators.md

 ### ALL

 `ALL` navigates to every element in a collection.
 If the collection is a map, it will navigate to each key-value pair `[key value]`.
 The resulting elements will be reconstructed as a vector.
-(Or maybe this is because of `select`?)

 ```clojure
 => (select [ALL] [0 1 2 3])